 “I want students to see their teachers as models of the value of civil disobedience,” English teacher and leadership advisor Bethany Li said.
 “That if you see something that you feel is out of bounds with your values, that you should speak up and say so and not be afraid to speak truth to power.”

 Charlie Kirk, a conservative activist who co-founded student organization Turning Point USA, was fatally shot on Wednesday, Sept.
 10, during an event for Turning Point USA’s “Prove Me Wrong” tour at Utah Valley University.
 President Donald Trump, who praised Kirk and credited him with mobilizing young conservative voters, issued a presidential proclamation on Sept.
-10, ordering U.S. flags to be flown at half-staff at all federal, public buildings and grounds, until sunset on Sunday, Sept.
+10, ordering U.S. flags to be flown at half-staff at all federal public buildings and grounds until sunset on Sunday, Sept.
 14.

 In an email to districtwide educators on Thursday, Sept.
 11, SMUHSD Superintendent Randall Booker said the district will follow Trump’s presidential proclamation and fly all U.S. flags at half-staff for the time requested.
 In a follow-up email on Friday, Sept.
 12, Booker said the San Mateo County Office of Education directed the district to comply with the proclamation.
 He cited Board Policy 6115, which allows the flag to be flown at half-staff “by order of the President and in accordance with presidential instructions or orders.”

-After staff received Booker’s initial email, biology teacher Michael Dunn said many were upset that the school’s half-staff flag would be used to honor Kirk and his beliefs.
+When asked how the protest was initiated, biology teacher Michael Dunn said many were upset that the school’s half-staff flag would be used to honor Kirk and his beliefs.

 “A lot of teachers were very upset that we would have a flag at half-staff to honor a person who promoted ideas like school shootings as necessary and worthwhile in order to protect the Second Amendment,” Dunn said.
 “It seemed the epitome of hypocrisy that as educators in schools… we would honor a man who promotes such ideas.”